To apply, submit an application along with a fee of $50 to Jefferson.

 Professional Observation Hours

-Applicants who have already completed a minimum of one (1) shadowing experience with a certified cardiovascular perfusionist (CCP) must fill out the shadowing experience template (PDF) and submit it to the admission department upon applying to the program.
+Applicants must complete a minimum of one (1) shadowing experience with a certified cardiovascular perfusionist (CCP), fill out the shadowing experience template (PDF) and submit it to the admission department upon applying to the program.

 Applicants who have not already shadowed a perfusionist, in light of Covid-19 and the many restrictions in getting access to ORs, can satisfy this admission requirement by completing these two tasks:

-- Watch this introductory cardiopulmonary bypass video and submit a summary of what you have learned from it as it relates to the perfusion profession.
+- Watch the following video and submit an summary of what you have learned from it as it relates to the perfusion profession;

 - Interview a certified cardiovascular perfusionist (CCP) and submit a summary on how they became interested in perfusion, their prospective with regards to the future of our field, and how the utilization of evidence-based medicine can help better patient outcomes.
 Include in your summary the name, institution and contact information of the CCP interviewed.

 - Ability to observe and participate in classroom exchanges, demonstrations, experiments and other learning venues in the applicable laboratory discipline or in interdisciplinary didactic and clinical settings.

 - Ability to analyze, synthesize, solve problems and reach interpretive judgments.